-Getting outdoors doesn't always mean heading off in to the wilds of the British countryside, no matter how much I wish it did, sometimes, just being out in the fresher air of your local town or even city is enough to recharge the soul.
-Raising your lazy backside off the sofa and exploring the area around you can be enough to reinvigorate you for the days ahead.
+Getting outdoors doesn’t always mean heading off in to the wilds of the British countryside, no matter how much I wish it did.
+Sometimes, just being out in the fresh air of your local town or even city is enough to recharge the soul.
+Raising your lazy backside off the sofa, and exploring the area around you, can be enough to reinvigorate you for the days ahead.
 Today, as a family, we headed off to the local town of Wolverton and its downhill neighbour in search of a few well hidden geocaches.

 Geocaching Wolverton and New Bradwell

 Starting out in Wolverton.
 An old Victorian town built exclusively for the railway between London and Birmingham, and just down the road from us.
 We began our long walk around these two historic and interesting towns.

 Everything started off well, our first find, hidden in a wall cavity of all places, was found in record time; and with very little notice of us by “muggles”.
 In fact even though it was sat opposite an evangelical church (formerly Wolverton Cinema), and a local pub, there was little footfall passing, as we ducked into the bushes to search.